spring-io/dataflow.spring.io/content/documentation/4-batch-developer-guides/2-batch/2-spring-batch.md

 ### Local

 1. Now let’s take the next step of building the project.
-    From a command line change directory to the location of your project and build the project using maven
+    From a command line change directory to the location of your project and build the project using maven:

-        ```
-        $ cd <your project directory>
-        $ mvn clean package
-        ```
+    `mvn clean package`.

-2. Now let’s execute the application with the configurations required to process the usage information in the database.
+2)  Now let’s execute the application with the configurations required to process the usage information in the database.

     To configure the execution of the billrun application utilize the following arguments: